BLUE OR PURPLE CORN - A SPECIAL FOOD FOR DEVELOPMENT

 PURPLE CORN AND DEVELOPMENT

-We highly recommend purple corn for everyone who is on a development program because it contains a number of chemical compounds needed for Development.
-Some are selenium compounds, and there are many others, I am told by our medical team.
+We highly recommend blue or purple corn tortilla chips for everyone who is on a development program because it contains a number of chemical compounds needed for Development.
+Some are selenium compounds, and there are many others, we are told by our development team.

 THE IMPORTANCE OF PURPLE CORN FOR DEVELOPMENT CANNOT BE EMPHASIZED ENOUGH.
-It works well, and we cannot substitute other foods for it.
+It works well, and so far (2019) we cannot substitute other foods for it.

 FOOD PRODUCTS MADE OF PURPLE CORN